 Once inside we picked up our audio devices and met up with our tour guide.
 We exited the main building and made our way into the museums.
 As you can see from below, I have a thing for the ceilings in the Vatican museums.
 Everywhere you look there is amazing artwork and even painting that looks like plasterwork or marble carvings.
 I think one of my favorite hallways might be the one with Jim in the photo.
 I believe that is the hall of maps (interesting tidbit – our guide told us the maps on the wall are near identical to those on Google maps…what precision), but I found the ceiling that just went on and on for days to be unbelievably stunning (it’s leading up to the Sistine Chapel, which you’ll be able to see this long hallway in upcoming photos).

 In addition to amazing ceilings, I’m also quite the fan of the near floor to ceiling tapestries, many of which were designed by Raphael.
 The first tapestry below involves an optical illusion.
 Essentially, Jesus is always looking at you whether you’re on the left or the right of the tapestry.
-I tried to get a photo to showcase this, but only 1 turned out (the other ways too blurry).
+I tried to get a photo to showcase this, but only one turned out (the other was too blurry).

 We also crammed into the Raphael rooms where Jim’s favorite painting was on display, School of Athens.
 This painting represents an idealized gathering of scholars and artists from the classical world, the Middle Ages, and the Renaissance, and constitutes one of Raphael’s greatest achievements.
 Raphael himself is said to be in the lower left (with the long hair, just behind the man in yellow) while Michelangelo is said to be the gentleman in the bottom center in purple.
 Leonardo da Vinci’s face is also said to represent Plato (in the top center, purple & red).
 It’s fascinating how many people are brought together in this painting and how many other faces given to those people.
 More on that here.